Codeinwp/pirate-forms/readme.txt

 4. Screenshot 4.
 Enabling SMTP

 == Changelog ==
+= 2.2.2 - 2017-10-20  =

+* Hide email entries in frontend queries.
+* Adds filter for form attributes.
+* Fix issue with attachment fields not working when spam trap is active.
+* Adds support for more integrations in the pro version.

 = 2.2.1 - 2017-10-10  =

 * Fix issue for multiple forms on the same page.